-Clarence Community & Schools Federal Credit Union is offered at the Clarence Middle School every Tuesday morning before school.
+Clarence Community & Schools Federal Credit Union services are offered at the Clarence Middle School every Tuesday morning from 8am - 9am.
 We can do most transactions and can open new accounts for both students and staff.

-All four Clarence Elementary Schools are currently enrolled in our Youth $avings Program which allows students to bring money to school each $uper $aver Wednesday and have it deposited in their account at the Credit Union.
-A sticker is returned each week in their change pouch and a coloring/activity page is mailed with their receipt.
+All four Clarence Elementary Schools are currently participate in our Youth $avings Program which allows students to bring money to school each $uper $aver Wednesday and have it deposited in their account at the Credit Union.
+A sticker is returned each week in their pouch and an activity page is mailed with their receipt.

 2013 Clarence Chamber of Commerce Business of the Year